Silicon Valley Review Overview

 May 22, 2018 | By Vela Wood

-Silicon Valley Review is a podcast hosted by venture attorneys at Vela Wood, a boutique corporate law firm based in Dallas, TX.
-We review each episode of HBO’s Silicon Valley and discuss how it applies to real startups.
+In Silicon Valley Review, we review each episode of HBO’s Silicon Valley and discuss how it applies to real startups.

 In this episode, we review S5, Ep8: Fifty-One Percent and discuss hockey stick growth, giving up board control, and fiduciary duty.